 The EMS Divisions Administrative Offices are located at Central Fire Station, 701 St. Francis Street.
 District Chief James Cox supervises this division, which is responsible for the administration of medical reports, maintenance and renewing of all medical licenses held by Department personnel, and inventory and distribution of controlled drugs.
 This division is also responsible for arranging medical coverage for more than 300 special events in the City of Mobile, including Mardi Gras, football and baseball games, the Azalea Trail Run, the Greater Gulf State Fair, and many other City-sponsored events.

-The Mobile Fire-Rescue Department has been the lead EMS agency in our community by providing paramedical services since 1975.
-In 1991 the Mobile Fire-Rescue Department added transport (ambulance) capability to our medical armamentarium.
+Since 1975, the Mobile Fire-Rescue Department has been the lead EMS agency in our community by providing paramedical services.
+In 1991, MFRD added ambulatory transport capabilities to our medical armamentarium.
 The Firemedic Division provides pre-hospital/basic and advanced life support management of acute illness or injury through aggressive field stabilization and rapid transport to the appropriate medical facility; offers support services to other divisions of the Department.

 All of these innovations combined with the essential training are dramatically reducing the door-to-cath time in patients who are experiencing acute myocardial infarction.
 The MFRD continues to be the trend setting Fire Agency in the State of Alabama and in 2006 were granted a variance to add the EZ-IO drill.

-The EMS Division can be reached at (251) 208-2863.
+The EMS Division can be reached at (251) 208-7351.